GSA/fpki-guides/_common/03_distribute_os.md

 ### Install FCPCA G2 Using Command Line

-{% include alert-info.html content="These steps will install FCPCA G2 in the System Keychain.
-System administrators should use these steps.
-Non-administrators will encounter permission errors." %}
+{% include alert-info.html content="These steps describe how to install the FCPCA G2 in the System Keychain.
+You must have system administrator privileges to perform these steps." %}

-1. Click the **Spotlight** icon and search for *terminal*.
+1. Click the **Spotlight** icon and search for *Terminal*.
 2. Double-click the **Terminal** icon (black monitor icon with white “>_”) to open a window.
 3. Run the following command: